-Policy HO7: Design
+Policy HO5: Design

 Proposals for all forms of new development must plan positively for the achievement of high quality and inclusive design, at the same time demonstrating they have sought to conserve local distinctiveness and the aesthetic qualities of traditional rural settlements and buildings found in the AONB as supported in the Character Appraisal document.
-Applications proposing unsympathetic designs which fail to respect the connections between people and places, or are inappropriate to its location, or pay inadequate regard to issues of renewable energy technologies, landscape and biodiversity considerations will be refused.
+Applications proposing unsympathetic designs which fail to respect the connections between people and places, or are inappropriate to its location, or pay inadequate regard to issues of renewable energy technologies (only in respect of non-residential development), landscape and biodiversity considerations will be refused.
 Applications must give priority to the use of local vernacular building materials.
-The Salehurst and Robertsbridge Character Assessment (see evidence base) will be used as a reference to assess the impact of the proposals.
+The Salehurst and Robertsbridge Character Appraisal (see evidence base) will be used as a reference to assess the impact of the proposals.

-- NPPF: Paras 58 and 61 - RDC: Policy EN3 and associated "design principles" in Appendix 4, Paras EN1 5 - SRNDP objective: To promote principles of good design and high quality that encourages local context and rural locality.
+NPPF: Paras 58 and 61

+- RDC: Policy EN3 and associated "design principles" in Appendix 4, Paras EN1 5 - SRNDP objective: To promote principles of good design and high quality that encourages local context and rural locality.